 While this issue isn’t necessarily due to the actual ransomware attack, it could greatly exacerbate your troubles if your backups turn out to be destroyed, corrupted, or lost during a ransomware attack (we’re talking worst-case scenario, remember).
 Tapes and drives go bad over time, so testing them regularly is a crucial part of staying prepared for the worst.
 They should be checked to make sure they bring up the right data and are up to date.
 Also, ensure that people who have left the company are removed from access lists and that the right people know where the backups are and what to do with them.

 To head off any issues with backup malfunctions, some enterprises are moving to more resilient snapshot-based architectures for recovery.
 Testing backups also helps ensure you have the “right” data backed up and that you’re not missing anything critical.
+Also, SafeMode™ snapshots can be the most effective tool to help you mitigate the effects of ransomware before, during, and after an attack, especially when implemented as part of a broader, Pure resiliency architecture.

 - Your incident response firm doesn’t come through.